mackiea/ExternalNabuInterfaceDevice/README.md

   - I want to keep internal access to a minimum -- ideally, connect up to all 4 slots to ENIDS, then button up the NABU.
   - I do not want to cut into the Option Card Plates -- leaving them intact, as the NABU is a collectible item with limited parts availability.
   - I want to add protection by both limiting the exposed power access to a fusable 5V rail, and keeping the +12V and -12V rails disconnected.
+  - I want a widely adopted interface connector.
+DB-25 is very popular for legacy serial and parallel PC interfacing, and cheaply available on electronics supply sites.

 # Output Connector
 The DB-25 is a 25-pin interface, used in many applications, primarily RS-232 serial and PC parallel cabling.
 When selecting a cable or connector, care should be taken to select one where all pins are connected -- some serial cables may have only a few pins connected (RX/TX, DTS/RTS, etc).